Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: The scattering diagram

 \section{The scattering diagram $S(\fD^{\iin}_{u,v})$}

 In \cref{section_local_scattering} we review the notion of local scattering diagram.
 In \cref{section_scattering_definitions} we give a definition of scattering diagram specifically designed for our future needs.
-Some slightly unusual feature is the consideration of real, not just integral, powers of the deformation parameter $t$.
+A slightly unusual feature is the consideration of real-valued and not just integral-valued functions $\varphi$ as `regulator' of the scattering computations.
 In \cref{section_initial} we give a general construction of initial scattering diagrams $\fD^{\iin}$ and of their consistent completions $S(\fD^{\iin})$.
 We specialize this construction in \cref{section_scattering_final} in order to define scattering diagrams $S(\fD^\iin_{u,v})$, $S(\fD^\iin_{q^\pm})$, and $S(\fD^\iin_{\cl^\pm})$.
 In \cref{subsection_psi(1)} we establish a symmetry property of the scattering diagram $S(\fD^\iin_{u,v})$.

 We follow to various degrees the notation and conventions of the references \cite{MR2846484, MR2667135, MR2722115, bousseau2018quantum_tropical}, except that what we call local scattering diagrams are the scattering diagrams of \cite{MR2846484}, and what we call scattering diagrams are the wall structures of \cite{MR2846484}.
 This slight change in terminology is designed in order to avoid possible confusions with the terminology usually used in the context of Bridgeland stability conditions, which will enter the story in \cref{section_scattering_p2}.